Are Brompton’s worth the money? Yes… Yes they are.

 This bike has helped me though tricky times; when I got my Orange and Black Brompton; Brompton’s were seen as Noddy/mature people bikes, despite this there was always something about a Brompton that appealed to me.

-I have always loved cycling, I do not cycle for environmental, health or financial reasons, I cycle ONLY because it’s FUN and a brilliant way to get around.
+I have always loved cycling, I do not cycle for environmental, health or financial reasons, I ONLY cycle because it’s FUN and a brilliant way to get around.

 I almost gave up cycling for one reason… bicycle theft!

 Bike security is pretty stagnant but the thieves are not, it’s frustrating and becomes a drag on owning a full sized bike in the London; I got to the point where before I would visit friends via bike I would have to find out if I could store the bike out of sight; same of an office that only had outside cycle bays.

-During the years I had one or two minor issue with the bike, but I can say this bike became a friend during an unexpected time, when I had to go back and forth for a period of time, it allowed me to arrive early and leave late which I could not have done without this bike.
+During the years I had one or two minor issue with the bike, but I can say this bike became a friend during an unexpected time, when I had to go back and forth for a period of time, it allowed me to arrive early and leave late which I could not have done without it.

-A last week I rode 26 miles and it’s just fantastic it really is; now when I visit friends, I just fold the bike up, put it somewhere and one of two things happen, 1 people forget it’s there or 2 they just ask questions about it, usually followed by a ‘can you unfold it’ request, I have taken it on trains, buses, into offices, shops, everywhere!
+Just last week I rode 26 miles and it’s just fantastic it really is; now when I visit friends, I just fold the bike up, put it somewhere and one of two things happen, 1 people forget it’s there or 2 they just ask questions about it, usually followed by a ‘can you unfold it’ request, I have taken it on trains, buses, into offices, shops, everywhere!
 It has required zero maintenance from me but I will be visiting Brompton Covent Gardens at some point to get it serviced soon.

-A great way to find out how fun these bikes are is to rent one, I only found out about this today (13th May 17) when I was at Evans Cycles at St Pancreas, if you’re on the fence try one try the rental scheme.
+A great way to find out how fun these bikes are is to rent one, I only found out about this today (13th May 17) when I was at Evans Cycles at St Pancreas, if you’re on the fence try the rental scheme.

-I was told (or probably made up) that all cyclist should have three bikes: A road bike, A single speed and a mountain bike, now I would say (if you’re in a relatively flat city) drop the mountain bike and add a folding bike (preferably a brompton).
+I was told (or I probably made up) that all cyclist should have three bikes: A road bike, A single speed and a mountain bike, now I would say (if you’re in a relatively flat city) drop the mountain bike and add a folding bike (preferably a brompton).